cyverse/irods-adm/coding-standards-bash.md

 The primary purpose of indentation is readability.
 To make it easier for the visually impaired (who often use code readers) to understand the logic, a developer should use tabs for indentation.
 This standard does not specify the length of tab.
-A study has shown that a tab length of 2 - 4 characters provides optimal readability.
+However, a study has shown that a tab length of 2 - 4 characters provides optimal readability.
 See ["Program Indentation and Comprehensibility" by Miaria et. al, Communications of the ACM 26, (Nov.
 1983) p.861-867](https://www.cs.umd.edu/~ben/papers/Miara1983Program.pdf).

 A developer should use blank lines to separate code blocks.
 This will also improve readability.